 Give Them CBD

 Another solution to a whining dog is to give them CBD.
-Whether you give them some CBD treats or CBD oil, CBD can help provide soothing and calming effects.
+Whether you give them some CBD treats, quality CBD for dogs can help provide soothing and calming effects.
 If your dog is whining because they are experiencing any discomfort, such as joint issues or muscle soreness, providing some CBD can help alleviate the discomfort.

 You can administer CBD to your dog through tasty treats or CBD oils.
 CBD treats are easy and come in plenty of delicious flavors your dog will love.
 And you can easily give CBD oils by dropping them in your dog's mouth or on their food.